-In December, Perth will bathe you in sunshine and treat you to equally warm hospitality, tourism and dining experiences - so much so that you may wish to extend your stay for a week, a month or longer.
+From spring to summer, Perth will bathe you in sunshine and treat you to equally warm hospitality, tourism and dining experiences - so much so that you may wish to extend your stay for a week, a month or longer.

 Perth caters for accommodation options for all budgets from hostels to luxury hotels, with average hotel prices are around AU$160 / night.
 Similarly, both our suggested conference locations offer dining experiences for every budget and taste.
 An average lunch price with a drink would be AU$20 and dinner AU$35.
 There are many supermarkets and delis available if you prefer to prepare your own meals.
 For a quality specialty coffee, you would expect to pay AU$4 – although we are looking to have ‘ground and made to order’ coffee stations, where you could order your coffee for free.

 We are committed to finding ways to support students and members from developing countries to attend the conference.
 So far, we have secured AU$125,000 toward bursaries.
 We have identified a variety of other funding and sponsorship opportunities that could also assist with travel and workshop facilitation.